jcsearson/nightfox-theme/README.md

-# Bragrammer (Brogrammer - Modified)
+# Nightfox (Nightfox)

-"Nightfox" is an altered version of the popular Sublime Text 3 theme "Brogrammer".
+"Nightfox" is inspired by the popular Sublime Text 3 theme "Brogrammer".
 Brogrammer has a lot of good qualities about it but there were some things I wanted to do in order to help improve the overall feel of this theme.

 ![Nightfox Screenshot](http://i.imgur.com/W8WvBfP.png)
 ![Nightfox Screenshot](http://i.imgur.com/YGnktuG.png)

-### Modifications
+### Key Modifications (that improve on Brogrammer)

 	1. General Font:
 		a.
 Colors were dulled just a tad (or lightened in some cases).